Last Updated | September 6, 2022

 The HL7 standards can be integrated with current healthcare technology to streamline messaging.
 As a result, information sharing will be easier, and the data will be identifiable.
 For instance, the software technologies are designed to store patient information in a billing system and patient registration.
 In addition, there are clinical information systems responsible for managing patient treatment and clinical activities.

 With HL7 integration solutions and interfaces, different healthcare systems can keep patient information, such as names, demographic information, and address.
 In addition, HL7 standards can be leveraged to exchange healthcare data between out-patient and in-patient environments.
-To illustrate, it’s pretty evident that HL7 can lead to better information flow, hence the interoperability.
+To illustrate, it’s pretty evident that HL7 can lead to better information flow, hence interoperability.

 Lastly, patients will receive better healthcare from information fluidity with the help of HL7 interoperability.
-HL7 tools can also help provide high-quality patient care by implementing the healthcare interoperability standards.
+HL7 tools can also help provide high-quality patient care by implementing healthcare interoperability standards.

 Interoperability Requirements In Healthcare

-- Technical impediments– they include the process flow and communication issues, such as syntactic, connection, data consistency, and QoS
+- Technical impediments– include the process flow and communication issues, such as syntactic, connection, data consistency, and QoS

 - Functional impediments– it related to the disparity in actual and expected component behaviors, such as functional scope, model, and intention